Can You Use Regular Light Bulbs As Grow Lights?

 How to Set up the Lighting

 For a small garden of a few plants in a room with very little natural light, a standing lamp with three bulbs and a movable or goose-neck feature works well.
-Use two fluorescent bulbs with the highest wattage allowable by the fixture and one incandescent bulb.
+Use fluorescent bulbs with the highest wattage allowable by the fixture for the best results.

 You want to aim the light towards the table with the plants.
-If your light fixture does have a movable arm, place the fluorescent bulbs closer to the plants than the incandescent bulb.
-This is to avoid heat damage.
+If your light fixture does have a movable arm, place the fluorescent bulbs closer to the plants than an incandescent bulb.
+This is to avoid heat damage, if using incandescent light.

 To make more efficient use of the bulbs, place a reflective surface, such as a mirror or just some reflective foil, underneath the plants, so that the light can reflect back up towards the foliage.
 And finally, attach and set a timer to run the lights for 14 to 16 hours a day.
-You can do this manually, but it is easier with a timer and you can get a cheap one for just a few dollars.
+You can do this manually, but it is easier with a timer and even a quality one like this one doesn’t have to cost a lot.